Postgraduate Diploma in Cognitive & Behaviour Therapies - Cognitive Behaviour Therapy (CBT) IAPT Pathway

 This pathway is not accessible by direct application.
 Application is via IAPT High Intensity CBT Therapist training posts, advertised by employing organisations.

-June 2019 Update: Adverts for these posts are about to be published on NHS jobs.
-Please routinley check the NHS jobs website to find these.
+Adverts for these posts are about to be published on NHS jobs.
+Please routinely check the NHS jobs website to find these.

 About the programme